aberkantt/AIforFinance/README.md

 - The application will retrieve the stock data and display the entered ticker.
 You can then explore the various technical indicators, predictions, and charts.

-### Contributing
-If you wish to contribute to this project, feel free to fork the repository and make any desired changes.
-You can also contribute by opening issues or submitting pull requests for improvements or bug fixes.

 ### License
 This code is licensed under the MIT License.
 You are free to use, modify, and distribute it in accordance with the terms of the license.